chaitanyaxiii/Online-Payment-Fraud-Detection-using-Machine-Learning-using-Datasets/README.md

- 200Character GitHub Description:
-"Online Payment Fraud Detection using ML: An advanced ML project leveraging Python, Logistic Regression, and libraries like NumPy, Pandas, and Scikitlearn to detect fraudulent transactions."

- README File Content

 Online Payment Fraud Detection Using Machine Learning

  Project Overview
 Online payment fraud has become a significant concern with the growing popularity of digital transactions.
 This project aims to detect fraudulent transactions by employing machine learning techniques.
 By leveraging a labeled dataset of past transactions, the model identifies patterns and anomalies associated with fraud.
 The project emphasizes accuracy, scalability, and realtime applicability to provide a robust fraud detection system for financial platforms.